-We hope Friends will meet 'in the spirit' but at home during our normal Sunday Meeting time from 10.30 to 11.30 am and that Newark Friends will share any Ministry, insights or gleanings with each other via our clerk Christine (click on 'Our Virtual Meeting' above).
+We hope Friends who cannot join us at the Meeting at the Quaker Centre will meet 'in the spirit' but at home during our normal Sunday Meeting time from 10.30 to 11.30 am and that Newark Friends will share any Ministry, insights or gleanings with each other via our clerk Christine (click on 'Our Virtual Meeting' above).

 We will hold each other in the light during this difficult time.

 We are as well holding a number of regular events on Zoom where we meet up regularly for a catch up and chat, or short Meeting for Worship.
 Also on some Thursday evenings at 7.30 we have a discussion evening.
 If you want to be included in any of these please contact our clerk.

 "Our life is love, and peace, and tenderness: and bearing one with another and forgiving one another and not laying accusations one against another: but praying one for another, and helping one another up with a tender hand.

 Wednesday an opportunity to catch up and just chat plus short

 Meeting for Worship